Confluence 4.3 Upgrade Notes

 If you are already running a version of Confluence, please follow these instructions to upgrade to the latest version:

 - Before you upgrade, we strongly recommend that you back up your Confluence Home and other important directories and database.
 See the documentation on backing up your Confluence site.
 If you are using an external database, perform a database backup.

-- If your version of Confluence is earlier than 4.2, read the for all releases between your version and the latest version.
+- If your version of Confluence is earlier than 4.2, read the release notes and upgrade guides for all releases between your version and the latest version.